AbuhaithemAlthry/alx-low_level_programming/0x14-bit_manipulation/README.md

-my 0x14.
-C - Bit manipulation projects
+# 0x14.
+C - Bit manipulation

+This README.md file will be updated accordingly soon